coinop-logan/coinfight/hackathon/pre-hackathon-work.md

 * Starting the game checks if players can afford a Gateway, and spawns them in a circle around 0,0

 Also started reverting back to 2D graphics - I'm running out of time!
 D:

+### Fri/Sat/Sun

+Forgot to take notes, but got quite a bit done before the deadline

+* Got particle effects for transferring gold
+* Deposit functionality, to bring gold back to gateway or make gold piles
+* COMBAT!
+With a fighter, which the Gateway can build
+* coinfight_local binary to more rapidly test gameplay tweaks
+* Move camera with middle mouse